What is a Preferred Generic? Why Insurance "Tier 1" is a Price Trap (2026)

 The "Inverse Relationship": Why "Preferred" status often reflects lowest cost, not highest quality.The Two Ladders: Insurance vs. Quality

-To understand why your medication changes shape and color every few months, you have to understand that PBMs (Pharmacy Benefit Managers) and Patients are climbing two different ladders.
+To understand why your medication changes shape and color every few months, you have to understand that PBMs (Pharmacy Benefit Managers) and patients are climbing two different ladders.

 - The Insurance Ladder (Profit-First): Incentivizes Tier 3 Value Generics.
 These are produced by global aggregators who win contracts by cutting costs.
 Because they are cheap, insurance plans label them "Preferred."

 - The Xeteor Rx Quality Ladder (Quality-First): Prioritizes Tier 1 Premium Generics (Authorized Generics).
-These are manufactured on the same lines as the Brand Name drug.
+These are manufactured on the same lines as the brand-name drug.
 Because they cost more to produce, insurance plans often block them or label them "Non-Preferred."

 2. The "Consistency Gap": ADHD Medication